nfuchs-DSC/Obsidian-for-Researchers/Skill-Building-Exercises/02_Getting_Started_with_Obsidian.md

 Go to **Settings** → **Appearance** → First line **Base color scheme**.
 Change it into "dark", "light" or "adapt to system".

 ## Set yourself up
-*You will see three columns in the standard settings: a few icons and the list of your created notes or folders on the left, the currently open note in the middle and the graph view on the right.*
+*You will see three columns on the start screen: a few icons and the list of your created notes or folders on the left, the currently open note in the middle and the graph view on the right.*
 1. Close the graph view (we will talk about this later).
 2. Delete the note “Welcome” (right click on the note → delete).